 It was a terrible story to hear in that dark vault, without a gleam of light or a clear hope of escape.
 David seemed to forget that he had been for five days without food.
 A great surging tide of indignation rolled like lava through his veins as he thought of Milly, his own darling Milly, to whom he was so soon to be married.

 The story was hardly finished when, with a shout as savage as that of a wild beast deprived of its mate, he sprang up and seized the dying man.
-He lifted him in his arms with the in-Helited him in his arms with the intention of dashing him down again.
+He lifted him in his arms with the intention of dashing him down again.
 It was a moment of uncontrollable passion, roused by the thought of Milly's lingering death.
-David held Morgan for a few seconds and prepared to fling him against the sharp rocks of coal.
+David held Morgan for a few seconds and pre-pared to fling him against the sharp rocks of coal.

-rocks of coal.
 Suddenly a gleam of light appeared in a far corner.
 Milly herself entered the cave.
 David became powerless and dropped Morgan at his feet.

-Milly had not been long in her prison when she escaped.
-She had heard of the explosion and since then, by day and by night, for many hours at a time, she had traveled through all the old mines searching for a passage to the exploded one.
+had not been long in her prison when she escaped.
+She had heard of the explosion and since then, by day and by night, for many hour at a time, she had traveled through all the old mines searching for a passage to the exploded one.
 She was just in time to save her lover from the crime of murder.
-Morgan, however, did not live many hours longer.
+Morgan, however, did not live many hours longer,

-A CENIUS AT ADAPTATION.
+A GENIUS AT ADAPTATION.